AB-89v1/Survey-Website/README.md

 #### Video Demo:  https://youtu.be/6fp8tGjPisY
 #### Description:

-The project I have chosen as my final project for CS50 is a website I have been working on for about 5 months, built to support a survey panel business serving the cannabis industry.
+The project I have chosen as my final project for CS50 is a website I developed over 5 months, built to support a survey panel business serving the cannabis industry.
 The site is written in html, css, and php for back-end communication with my SQL database, which I manage through phpMyAdmin.
 I am using Wordpress hosting for my site, so much of the design is inherited through the theme I have selected.
 However, I have created a "child theme" in order to have more control over the back-end design and functionality.

-A working test version of the site can be found at [here](www.survey-buds.com).
-The [sign up/registration process](www.survey-buds.com/sign-up) can be tried out if desired.

 ## SURVEY PANELS 101